Patancheru Assembly constituency

 Patancheru Assembly constituency is a constituency of Telangana Legislative Assembly, India.
-It is one of 10 constituencies in Medak district.
+It is one of five constituencies in Sangareddy district.
 It is part of Medak Lok Sabha constituency.
 It is also one of the 24 constituencies of GHMC.

 Gudem Mahipal Reddy of Telangana Rashtra Samithi won the seat in 2014 Assembly Election.

 Mandals

 The Assembly Constituency presently comprises the following Mandals: